syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Selection.md

 It is possible to disable cell selection for a specific column by setting `AllowCellSelection` as `false` in the column definition.

-The below code snippet explains how to disable cell selection for specific column in tree grid
+The below code snippet explains how to disable cell selection for specific column in TreeGrid

 {% highlight CSHTML %}